zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 ***********************************************************

 IMPORTANT: This is very initial version of model_base_diagnosis.
 Its on the way to updation.
-           If you find mistake(s) on any problem please contact us.
+           If you find mistake(s) or any problem please contact us.
 Thanks.

 In model_based_diagnosis repositroy, there are three packages
 1. diagnosis_msgs